hex-digital/nuxt-intercom/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![License][license-src]][license-href]

-> Intercom Module for Nuxt.js
+> This module is for Nuxt 2 only.
+For a Nuxt 3 version, please see https://github.com/devonik/nuxt-3-intercom

 [🚀 **Demo Site available here**](https://nuxt-intercom.netlify.com)